 Vern picked us up in the morning and we rode together to the course.
 Once we arrived, we were introduced to a few of the Hackers that had already arrived.
 They were a great group of people, a mixture of English, Australian, Canadian, and American.
 Many of them have lived in Medan for years- in fact, one of the leaders of the Hackers has lived there for over 30 years!
-Pleasantries were exchanged, teams drawn up, and we quickly got to the reason why we were all here- golf!
+Pleasantries were exchanged, teams drew up, and we quickly got to the reason why we were all here- golf!

 Menekse and I always like to hit a few balls before we play.
 Barret, our playing partner and one of the gentlemen we met at the restaurant, showed us the way to the “driving range”.
 Yes, we are going to say “driving range” here because, well, it might not be what we would call driving range back home.
 Yes, there are range balls.
 The range balls, which lost their dimples back in the 90’s, were a colourful assortment that reminded us of an Easter Basket.
 Similarly, the range itself probably hasn’t seen a mower also since the 90’s.
 But no matter, because we really need to hit 20 or so balls, and, as a result, there are probably 20 fewer range balls at BBGC!

 Regardless of the time of day, traffic in Medan is a beast.
 Hence, by the time we made it out to the course, met the group, lost a couple of range balls, collected our carts, met our caddies and refilled our water bottles, it was already later in the day than we planned, which meant it was already getting hot.
-Meeting the entire group back at the first tee, we decided to split up- 2 groups were to tee off on the first hole, while the other 2 groups were to tee off on 10.
+Meeting the entire group back at the first tee, we decided to split up.
+Two groups were to tee off on the first hole, while the other two groups were to tee off on 10.
 We were in the group selected to tee off on 10.
 For some reason, I never like to play the back before the front.
 It’s probably because I get the holes mixed up afterwards, but it was hot, and we were ready to play.
 So off to the tenth tee we went.

 Bukti Barisan is an 18-hole, par 72 course that measures 6957 yards from the tips.
 Barret and I moved one tee up and played it from the Blue tees, which made it play at a more manageable (for me anyway!)
 6459 yards.
-Menekse played it from the ladies’ tees, which measure 4927 yards, but still provided some challenging angles.
+Menekse played it from the ladies tees, which measure 4927 yards but still provided some challenging angles.

 Both Menekse and I started out reasonably well, with pars and bogies dotting our scorecards for the first few holes.
-It would us take more than a few holes to get used to the speed of the greens.
-BBGC was the first course we played after playing golf in Hong Kong, where the greens were perfect speed.
+It would take us more than a few holes to get used to the speed of the greens.
+BBGC was the first course we played after playing golf in Hong Kong, where the greens were at the perfect speed.
 I think it would be fair to say that the greens at BBGC were a little bit slower than what we had become used to!

 OK, now it’s hot!